-(a) An amount of €913.824 is payable to the Electricity Authority of Cyprus upon the completion of the relevant installation and connection of the electricity supply.
+(a) An amount of €255.996 will become payable to the Electricity Authority of Cyprus upon the completion of the relevant installation and connection of the electricity supply.

-(b) An amount of €830.000 is payable to Water Development Department for potable water pipeline construction.
-This is repayable upon request and issuance of invoice by the Government of Cyprus.
+(b) An amount of €830.000 will become payable to Water Development Department for potable water pipeline construction.
+This is is repayable upon request and issuance of invoice by the Government of Cyprus.

-(c) The Company has entered in a contract for the construction of golf course in 2022 for the amount of \in 14 million.
-The remaining commitments from the Company related to this contract as at 31 December 2022 are \in 13 million, which is expected to be paid according to construction progress.
+(c) The Company has entered in a contract for the construction of a golf course in 2022 for the amount of $\in$ 14 million plus $\in$ 4,2 million as variation orders.
+The remaining commitments from the Company related to this contract as at 31 December 2023 are $\in$ 10,5 million, which is expected to be paid according to construction progress.
 Expected completion of this contract is December 2024.

-(d) On 20 March 2023 the Company has entered in an agreement for the construction of the two blocks of apartments.
-The amount of the agreement is €16,8 million and is payable according to the construction progress.
-Expected completion date for this agreement is 31 December 2024.
+(d) The Company has entered in a contract for the construction of the two blocks of apartments in 2023 for the amount of $\in$ 16,8 million.
+The remaining commitments from the Company related to this contract as at 31 December 2023 are $\in$ 14 million, which is expected to be paid according to construction progress.
+Expected completion of this contract is December 2024.